 After President Thomas Jefferson was inaugurated, the sultans raised their demands.
 Jefferson argued it would be cheaper to build a navy than give in to the increasing demands.

 In 1801 Jefferson sent three frigates for observation purposes, but Tripoli declared war on the United States.
 Lieutenant Sterrett defeated the pirate Tripoli in battle, demonstrating a major weakness of the Barbary pirates.

 Commodore Richard Morris commanded a larger fleet.
 He continued the policy of escorting American merchant ships.
 He was dismissed within a year for lack of diligence.

-In October 1803, Preble's men faced their first major action with the enemy at Tripoli.
-On October 31, Captain William Bainbridge had run the Philadelphia aground on a reef near the entrance to Tripoli Harbor.
-Bainbridge surrendered the ship and its crew to the Tripolitans.
+The new commander, Commodore Edward Preble was admired for his great courage, his fairness in dealing with his men, and his expertise as a mariner.
+Captain William Bainbridge had accidentally run the Philadelphia aground near Tripoli Harbor and then surrendered the ship and its crew to the Tripolitans.
 Preble realized there was no chance of recapturing the Philadelphia and that the ship had to be destroyed.
-A raiding party would be sent to board and burn the Philadelphia.
-In a violent fight, the Americans retook the ship, set her afire, and escaped.
+A raiding party boarded and burned the Philadelphia and then escaped.

 Source: The Barbary Wars, 1801-1805

 Copyright © 2000 The Mariners' Museum.
 All Rights Reserved.